Maximizer02/maximum-brainfuck/README.md

 - "&" : Add cached value onto current cells value.
 - "|" : Subtract cached value from current cells value.
 - "§" : Like "#", but it calls the first method, regardless of the cells value.
 - ";" : Like ",", but reads entire string into the Tape, starting at the Tape Pointer.
+Works with Integer literals.
 - "~" : Reset Tape and Pointer.
 - "°" : Write cell index into current cell.
 - "{" : Start off if clause, code in the brackets is executed when condition is true.